pbs/haystack-cloudsearch/README.rst

 Pull requests are welcome.
 In particular, the tests are still getting up to speed, and it's an open question of how much of SearchQuerySet is worth implementing to gain features written around Haystack.

-This heavily depends on the excellend boto library.
+This heavily depends on the excellent boto library.
 The boto plugin for cloudsearch is still very new and would also appreciate pull requests.

 * more information on Django Haystack (version 2.x) can be found here: `haystacksearch.org <http://haystacksearch.org/>`_.